 The majority of payments are exchanged through the Messaging Gateway access channel.
 Communication takes place through the closed Finance IPNet network.
 Banks have the choice between interfaces offered by multiple software providers.
 This software can be operated either by the bank on its own or through a service bureau.
 These software providers also offer modules for additional services from SIX or even the connection to SWIFT.

 This is an access option for participants with small payment volumes who would like to use their existing SWIFT infrastructure for the RTGS connection.
-Conventional FIN messages (e.g. MT202) can be used until 17 November 2017.
-Communication takes place through the SWIFTNet, and the SWIFT FIN service will be used until 17 November 2017.
-As of that date, all participants must use ISO 20022 and the SWIFT InterAct service will be used for communication.
+Conventional FIN messages (e.g. MT202) can be used until 16 November 2018.
+Communication takes place through the SWIFTNet, and the SWIFT FIN service will be used until 16 November 2018.
+As of 17 November 2018, all participants must use ISO 20022 and the SWIFT InterAct service will be used for communication.

 Web portal as a complement

 The web portal supplements the two access channels mentioned above.
 Certain use cases can be manually initiated with it through IP networks such as Finance IPNet or the Internet.
 Examples of use cases include the querying of a settlement account or a cancellation.

 Research can also be conducted online through the web portal.
 The web portal also supports participants who receive truncated ISO messages within the scope of the migration to the ISO 20022 message standard.
 In this way, the original messages, such as a pacs.008, can be checked on the screen or downloaded.

 Participants with the “SWIFT” access channel are required to use the web portal, because not all use cases necessary for a participant can be carried out via SWIFT.